 Unless you are getting 15 minutes of full skin exposure to the sun on a daily basis, then supplementation is the way to go.
 Very black skin may require up to 2 hours in the sun to get adequate amounts.

-Various government organisations recommend daily dosages of 600IU (International Units) per day for adults and children, and 400IU for infants, however, the Vitamin D Council recommends 5000IU per day adults, 1000IU/day per 25lbs of body weight for children, and 1000IU/day for infants, with even higher upper limits.
+Various government organisations recommend daily dosages of 600IU (International Units) per day for adults and children, and 400IU for infants.
+The Vitamin D Council recommends 5000IU per day adults, however dosages between 2000IU and 4000IU are often used safely, depending on your current levels, and your genetic predisposition.

 Bear in mind that vitamin D is a fat-soluble vitamin, and it can be difficult for the body to get rid of large amounts, however, for toxicity to occur, you would need to be taking around 40,000IU/day for at least 2 months.
 Research has shown that some disease states, like multiple sclerosis and prostate cancer, may benefit from high doses (5).